input-output-hk/mithril/docs/website/root/mithril/advanced/threat-model.md

 - **Confidentiality**: No
 - **Integrity**: No (snapshots and certificates are assumed to be secure by protocol design)
-- **Availability**: Yes (?)
+- **Availability**: Yes (?).

 #### Mithril certificates

 These are produced by the aggregator from individual signatures.
-Their security depends on a chain of trust that ultimately references a Genesis certificate.
+Their security depends on a chain of trust that ultimately references a genesis certificate.

 - **Confidentiality**: No
 - **Integrity**: No (the protocol design ensures integrity)
-- **Availability**: No (certificates are a fallback; a Cardano node client can retrieve data from the network, albeit more slowly)
+- **Availability**: No (certificates are a fallback; a Cardano node client can retrieve data from the network, albeit more slowly).

 #### Mithril artifacts